ashleychontos/pySYD/README.md

 By default, both `verbose` and `show` (plots) are set to `False` but are helpful to see how the pipeline processes targets.
 If no `-target` is provided, it will use the list of stars provided in Files/todo.txt.

+To estimate uncertainties in the derived parameters for a given target, set `-mc` to something sufficient for random sampling (e.g. 200).

+- `python main.py -v -show -target 1435467 -mciter 200`

+In the previous example, `-mc` was not specified and is 1 by default (for 1 iteration).
+By changing this value, it will randomize the power spectrum and attempt to recover the parameters for the specified number of iterations.
+The uncertainties will appear in the verbose output, output csvs, and an additional figure will show the distributions of the parameters.

 ## CLI Options

 `-ex`, `--ex`, `-findex`, `--findex`, `-excess`, `--excess`